andyl/bmx/README.md

 exchanges.
 The primary interface for BMX is a GraphQL API, and there is also an HTML UI for administration.

-BMX is packaged as a Docker Image and a standalone executable.
+BMX is released as a Docker Image.

 ## Market Signals